mainlp/mainlp.github.io/_pages/about.md

   Join us! <a href="/jobs">→Open positions</a>

   <h2 class="category">Funding</h2>
-  Thanks to / Our research is supported by:
+  Our research is supported by and we thank our sponsors:
   <ul>
     <li>European Research Council (ERC)</li>
     <li>Danmarks Frie Forskningsfond (DFF)</li>